You have no items in your shopping cart.Add some to cart or login

-My hunger only grows whilst my battery of teeth wait patiently, the serrations on my quaking teeth lined in formation to the tips, maybe too big for these prehistoric oceans but after all, I am the king of my world and this is my domain.
+My hunger only grows whilst the batteries of my teeth gap open in anticipation, my evolved serrations wait for their work.
+I maybe too big for the prehistoric ocean, that after all that is why I am the king of this world and this is my domain.

 Megalodon the terror of the Cenozoic oceans may have been edged into extinction by one of the most docile mammals on the planet.
 New research published this month reveals conclusive evidence of the feeding habits of Megalodon.
 Alberto Collareta, of the University of Pisa, explains in the New scientist magazine, that in his paper published in the journal of Palaeogeography,

 Palaeoclimatology and Palaeoecology, for the first time we can establish what was the exact prey specie of the Megalodon, the extinct 50 tonnes, 60 foot prehistoric Mega-mouth shark with gapping 10 foot jaws, a whale killer of the Oligocene and Pliocene epoch’s (28 m.y.a - 2.6 m.y.a.), a run of over 25 million years of terror before itself becoming extinct.